scilus/scil-documentation/source/our_tools/tractoflow.rst

     #.
 Now, we are ready to run tractoflow.
 Most important questions you should ask yourself:

-        - What shells (if you have multi-shell data) will I use to compute DTI metrics? *Typically: the b0s and shell ~1000.*
+        - What shells (if you have multi-shell data) will I use to compute DTI metrics? *Typically: b < 1200*
-        - What shells (if you have multi-shell data) will I use to compute fODFs & metrics? *Typically: all your shells?*
+        - What shells (if you have multi-shell data) will I use to compute fODFs & metrics? *Typically: b>700 and the b0.*
         - Do I want to fix the fiber response function (FRF) or compute the mean FRF for my group? *Typically: ?*
         - What seeding strategy do you want for PFT tracking?
 Interface seeding or WM seeding? *Depends on your project.
 Ex, for a connectomics study, interface seeding is better.*
         - How many seeds do you want? (or how many streamlines you wish to have in the final tractogram?) *Typically: ~2,000,000 - 3,000,000 streamlines.
 To calculate the number of seeds per voxel, you can use an approximation.
 Ex: on a test subject, we found 260k voxels of the wm-gm interface, from which we will seed.
 260,000*15 = 3.9M seeds will be launched.
 Hopefully, this should lead to 2.5M-3.5M streamlines in the final tractogram.*

        If any of the above four questions are puzzling or do not make sense, go back to your notes, readings, and courses.
 You don’t understand what you are about to launch!
 Or see Max or someone in the SCIL for help and an important discussion.

        For example, we could launch the following command.
-However, don't run it now, we will actually use a sbatch (see lower).
+However, **don't run it now**, we will actually use a sbatch (see lower).

         .. code-block:: bash